forcedotcom/SFDX-Data-Move-Utility-Desktop-App/README.md

 - Requires Windows 10 or newer for Windows users.
 - Only x64 CPU architecture is supported.

-## Application Quick Start
+## Installation and Running
 Installing and running the **release version** of the SFDMU GUI App is straightforward, even for users with minimal technical expertise.
-All releases were made using the [Electron Forge Framework](https://www.electronforge.io/).
+- All releases were made using the [Electron Forge Framework](https://www.electronforge.io/).

-## Prerequisites

-Ensure the [SF CLI](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_install_cli.htm) is installed before using the SFDMU GUI App.

-## Installation and Running
 - All releases are available on the "release" branch of the SFDMU GUI App GitHub repository.
 - Release setup executables are available for versions v4.5.0 and later.
 Older versions must be installed and run directly from the source code.

+### Prerequisites

+Ensure the [SF CLI](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_install_cli.htm) is installed before using the SFDMU GUI App.

 ### Installation of Latest Release